guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 ### 3.2.
 Shock Losses ($X$)

 Friction isn't the only thief of energy.
-Whenever airflow changes direction (bends) or changes area (expansions/contractions), flow separation occurs, creating **Shock Losses** [cite: 723-724].
+Whenever airflow changes direction (bends) or changes area (expansions/contractions), flow separation occurs, creating **Shock Losses**.

 In network analysis, shock losses are either added as an "Equivalent Length" to the friction calculation or calculated as velocity pressure heads ($P_v$):

 $$P_{shock} = X \cdot P_v$$

 *(Where $X$ is a shock factor based on the geometry of the bend/junction).*

 ### 3.3.
 Basic Ventilation Circuits